-These objectives are published in the university’s catalog and on the Department of Chemical Engineering website.
+These objectives are published on the Department of Chemical Engineering website.

 Student Outcomes.
 Student outcomes are statements of the expectations for the knowledge and skills that students should possess when they graduate with a Bachelor of Science in Chemical Engineering from Texas Tech University.